 Chip 'N Dale: Rescue Rangers is a standard eight-bit platformer similar to other Capcom action-platforming NES titles such as Mega Man or DuckTales.
 The game utilizes the diminutive size of its chipmunk protagonists to create its environments; at this small scale, everyday objects such as books, flowerpots and ceiling fans make up the various platforms and obstacles that players must negotiate to reach the end of a level.
 Rescue Rangers features both single-player and two-player cooperative modes.

 The game also draws on the mechanics of Super Mario Bros.
 2, specifically the mechanic of picking up and throwing items to damage enemies.
 The same mechanic is in Rescue Rangers where Chip or Dale can pick up objects like apples (or the small boxes that are always scattered around the levels) and throw them at the enemy to stun or knock them out.
 They can also throw their co-op partner.
 Similar to New Super Mario Bros Wii, this mechanic is more often humorously used for competition than cooperation, throwing the partners into enemies or off cliffs.
-The game includes many big bosses and defeating them often includes picking up objects and throwing them at their weak spots.
+The game includes many big bosses.
+One unique aspect of the boss battles is that virtually every boss arena features the same ball like object which must be shot at them to win.
+The ball adds a certain element of challenge to the fights, as it bounces around and will temporarly stun the character if it hits them leaving them vulnerable for a hit, thus the player must multitask and keep track of both the enemies attack pattern as well as the movement of the ball.

 Zipper acts as the invincibility star.
 On the rare occasion when the player finds him, they can mow down everything in their path.
 Players can also collect Flower icons that will often require some searching under boxes to find them all; collecting fifty flowers grants an extra life.